In the UK, the main types of broadband connection are ADSL, 4G and cable, also known as fibre-optic broadband.

 ADSL broadband runs through telephone cables, so the strength of the signal depends on the distance it has to travel and the quality of the cable.
 In a city these won’t be issues, but if you live in rural Scotland, rural Wales or rural England, you could find yourself miles away from an exchange and using older cables.
 In these kind of extreme cases, the signal is very weak.

 The other option for residents in rural areas, 4G, connects to existing mobile networks.
 Mobile broadband provides steady speeds, averaging at around 21Mbps, but it only works where there's mobile reception.
 Even with mobile providers sharing their networks, there will still be parts of the country that are blackspots.
-If you're interested in an on-the-go connection, you can compare the best mobile broadband deals here.
+If you're interested in an on-the-go connection, you can compare our best mobile broadband deals here.

 Although cable broadband coverage is expanding, it isn't available everywhere just yet.
 For those users who have access to it, fibre-optic broadband typically provides the fastest speeds and generous data allowances, but it's understandably more expensive than ADSL fixed line connections.
-If it's available in your area, you can compare the best cable broadband deals at uSwitch now.
+If it's available in your area, you can compare our best cable broadband deals at uSwitch now.